 The answer to that question, she said, comes down to the teaching philosophy at your school.

 THE IMPORTANCE OF SCENARIOS IN YOUR NURSING SIMULATION LESSONS

 Another aspect to consider when choosing nursing simulation tools?
 Scenarios.
 Researchers stress that good scenario design is more important than the technology or method of the simulation.
 A good sim requires:

 - Student support

 - Fidelity appropriate for the learning objectives

 Real Life Clinical Reasoning fulfills those suggestions with its lesson plans and learning activities.

 ATI Consultant Johnson said, “To build their clinical judgment skills, students need experience making decisions — including wrong decisions.
 Every experience adds to their knowledge and understanding of the impact of their actions.”
 Johnson added, “It’s so important to give them the opportunity to practice, practice, and practice some more.
 When they enter the real world of nursing?
 They’ll be prepared to think on their feet and deliver the compassionate, safe nursing their patients need.”

-Learn more about how to implement simulation inside and outside your classroom.
-Read “3 lesson plans for using screen-based simulation.”
+Learn more about how to implement nursing simulation inside and outside your classroom.
+Read “Using screen-based simulation: 3 helpful lesson plans.”